Corinth

 Or is it that all gifts are given, but not all are accepted or used?

-We need too to be aware that the evidence of spiritual gifts in the people in our church is no guarantee that we will not encounter problems
+We also need to be aware that the evidence of spiritual gifts in the people in our church is no guarantee that we won’t encounter problems.

 In what way are we (or should we be) eagerly waiting for Jesus to be revealed?